 - Identify inconsistencies within the body of the work and/or storyline

-- Query author when there are questions or concerns with content
+- Query author with questions or concerns with content

 Editors will not:

 - Restructure sentences, except in the case of errors